francescortu/Genetics_ANN/README.md

-# Genetics algorithm and neural networks
+# Genetic algorithm and neural networks